International Day for Biological Diversity

 Biotechnological processes have promoted the trend in the chemical industry towards the use of bio-based building blocks.
 The incredible biodiversity in the world of microorganisms has played a major role in this context.
 BRAIN's Bioarchive with its thousands of microorganisms is constantly being expanded and is an enormously helpful source for identifying previously uncharacterized microorganisms, enzymes and natural products.
 This collection can therefore also be seen as a platform for biodiversity.

-BRAIN offers you the following services, based on the BioArchive:
+BRAIN Biotech offers you the following services, based on our Bioarchive:

 - We find, develop and optimize enzymes and bioactive natural compounds to match your requirements.